-Bibliography: Interpretive Approaches in Public Policy and Public Administration, Dvora Yanow and Peregrine Schwartz-Shea.
+Where and how did public policy and p.a. take their interpretive turn?
+A bibliography, Dvora Yanow and Peregrine Schwartz-Shea.
 From the NSF Workshop on Interpretive Methodologies in Political Science, 1-2 September 2009

 Interpretive Political Science – Readings by Subfield, Peregrine Schwartz-Shea and Dvora Yanow (rev. 2015)

 Dvora Yanow, “Interpretive Empirical Political Science: What Makes This Not a Subfield of Qualitative Methods.”
 Qualitative Methods Newsletter 1 (2) (Fall 2003): 9-13.

 Responding to data-sharing and other challenges concerning field research materials (e.g. interview transcripts, fieldnotes, and the like)

 Harper, Robin A. 2018.
 “Thinking about Journals, IRBs, and Research Partners (Interviewees).”
 Excerpt from a paper presented at the roundtable “Will the real ‘research ethics’ stand up?
 IRBs, DA-RT, QTD, and the APSA Ethics Guide in the age of Trump,” Western Political Science Association Annual Meeting (San Francisco, March 29-31).

 Knott, Eleanor.
 2019.
 “Beyond the Field: Ethics after Fieldwork in Politically Dynamic Contexts.”
 Perspectives on Politics 17/1: 140-53.